 Revisiting Modern British Art

 Revisiting Modern British Art is a wide-ranging and thought-provoking publication presenting new perspectives on established narratives on the widely covered subject of modern art in Britain from the early 20th-century through to the present day.
-Featuring contributions from various experts, the texts reassess subjects such as Surrealism, the rise of private patronage, and nationality, illustrated heavily throughout.
+Featuring contributions from a variety of experts, the texts reassess subjects such as Surrealism, the rise of private patronage, and explorations on nationality.
+Illustrated heavily throughout.

-The design of the book plays on the British tradition, pulling on a host of historical references that often include international input.
-From the journals, The Critereon*, Horizon† and Typographica‡, the many works of Herbert Reed, the influential group catalogue, Circle, and a variety of publications illustrated by the likes of Vanessa Bell, Ben Nicholson, Edward Bawden and John Piper.
+The design of the book plays on the ‘British’ tradition, pulling on a host of classical historical references that often also included international input.
+From celebrated journals such as The Criterion*, Horizon† and Typographica‡, to the many works of Herbert Reed, the influential group catalogue ‘Circle’, and a variety of other publications with contributions by featured artists such as Vanessa Bell, Ben Nicholson, Edward Bawden and John Piper.

 210 × 260 mm

 The book is split into two sections, highlighted through the use of a bold colour dividing page, titled ‘MOMENTS’ and ‘STRUCTURE’ in a heavy weight of the recently revived Thorowgood Grotesque.
 One of the earliest sans serif designs to be commercially available in Britain – a strong, characterful contrast to the serif body text.

 Each essay starts with a divergent layout to the rest of the book – a single column of text with a large all-caps title that draws attention to the beginning of a new chapter, before continuing with a double-column layout.

 Imagery is often pulled out and enlarged.
 Positioned to draw attention to relationships between works and sized to indicate their scale in comparison to each other.